A birthday party checklist is not only helpful as a last-minute checker, it will help your planning stay on track. Because without it –

 - How much time can you realistically commit to organizing?

-Your guest of honor is the key.
+Your guest of honour is the key.
 Who they are will determine how much splash (and cash) your party will need.

-- Outgoing types, for instance, might enjoy a loud party.
+- Outgoing extrovert types, for instance, might enjoy a loud party.
 Introverts may prefer a dinner party

-- Throwing a big tented bash will be more significant cost-wise than a BBQ at a friends’
+- Throwing a big tented bash will be more significant cost-wise than a simple BBQ at a friends’ place

 - Time of week also matters.
-Birthdays on Mondays will be different to those on a Friday night
+Birthdays held on Wednesdays will be different to those on a weekend night

 You need to be realistic when it comes to budget and time.
 Going over budget or under-estimating your planning time will lead to stress.